itsmanasdash/nostr-forms/packages/formstr-app/public/docs/faq.md

 ## Are forms private?

-It's upto you, you can make a form private, public, accessible via link, or only accessible to a select few.
+It's up to you, you can make a form private, public, accessible via link, or only accessible to a select few.
 You control who gets to access your forms.